Ultra-Rare Ford Mustang Station Wagon Might Be the Best Muscle Car We Never Got

 Despite this, Hagerty reports that Cumberford still wanted to press on with his creation.
 Unfortunately, no one showed interest in this Italian-built station wagon.
 However, it seems the market still wanted this long-roof variant.

-That’s because Hagerty reports that a California-based company decided to build and sell the conversion kit.
-It was called the Hobo, and it is the vehicle shown in the images embedded above.
-The kit cost around $595 back in the day and would only worth a convertible variant of the muscle car.
+That’s because a California-based company decided to build and sell the conversion kit.
+Called “The Hobo,” the kit cost around $595 back in the day and would only create a convertible variant of the muscle car.

-Which Ford Mustang is the rarest?
+Which Ford Mustang model is the rarest?

 Since there is just one coach-built Ford Mustang station wagon, it might be one of the rarest versions of the muscle car ever built.
 However, during that same time in the 1960s, Ford commissioned a one-off version of the Mustang built and designed by Italian coachbuilder Bertone.